Decision Intelligence Platform

 Team collaboration

 Decisions have hidden architecture.
-Some factors connect to everything.
-Others sit at the edges. lucix maps which factors matter structurally — not just individually.
+Some criteria connect to everything.
+Others sit at the edges. lucix maps which criteria matter structurally — not just individually.

 85% consensus — Strong dependency